mveytsman/ontoillogical.com/source/_posts/2012-08-30-my-solutions-to-the-stripe-ctf-web-app-edition.markdown

     });
 });
 ```
-The second `<td>` tag we select above is one that contains the user's password in the user info page.
+The second `<td>` tag we select above is the one that contains the user's password in the user info page.

 Where are we going to inject into?
 The ERB template used to display the messages loads all the posts in JSON format as an object inside a script tag.
 The contents of that object are then added to the DOM using javascript.
 ``` html